The free group does not have the finite cover property: Towers and test sequences

 \section{Towers and test sequences}

-Towers or more precisely groups that have the structure of an $\omega$-residually free tower (in Sela's terminology), were introduced in \cite[Definition 6.1]{Sel1} and they provide examples of groups for which Merzlyakov's theorem (see \cite{Mer}) naturally generalizes (up to some fine tuning).
-In practice, towers appear as completions of well-structured MR resolutions of limit groups (see Definitions 1.11 and 1.12 in \cite{Sel2}).
+or more precisely groups that have the structure of an $\omega$-residually free tower (in Sela's terminology), were introduced in \cite[Definition 6.1]{Sel1} and they provide examples of groups for which Merzlyakov's theorem (see \cite{Mer}) naturally generalizes (up to some tuning).

-After defining towers we will be interested in ``test sequences'' defined on them.
-These are sequences of morphisms from groups that have the structure of a tower to some specific target group.
+After defining towers we will be interested in {\em test sequences} defined on them.
+These are sequences of morphisms from groups that have the structure of a tower to nonabelian free groups.
 Test sequences have been used extensively through out the work of Sela on Tarski's problem.
-In this paper we will not use the full strength of the results that come with test sequences, thus for the formal definitions we will refer the reader to the work of Sela.
-Instead we abstract, in a series of facts, all the properties of a test sequence that we will use towards our goal.
+As their formal definition is highly technical we will only abstract, in a series of facts, all the essential properties needed for our purposes.